CoGhent/CoGhent.github.io/basicqueries.markdown

 *for example*

-*This query will return all the titles that have the word 'Gent' in them that are published in the event stream from het Huis van Alijn.*
+*This query will return objects with titles that have the word 'Gent' in them that are published in the event stream from het Huis van Alijn.*

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>